 John Kraft, Vice President, Investor Relations & Strategic Analysis

-- Adjusted EBITDA: net income plus income tax expense (benefit), net interest income (expense), net other income (expense), depreciation, amortization and stock-based compensation, as well as deferred revenue that would have been recognized in the normal course of business by Online Resources if not for GAAP purchase accounting requirements and significant transaction-related expenses.
-Adjusted EBITDA should be considered in addition to, rather than as a substitute for, operating income.
+- Adjusted EBITDA: net income plus income tax expense (benefit), net interest income (expense), net other income (expense), depreciation, amortization, and non-cash compensation, as well as significant transaction related expenses and legal judgment.
+Adjusted EBITDA should be considered in addition to, rather than as a substitute for, net income (loss).